adobe-type-tools/fontlab-scripts/TrueType/README.md

 off-curve points will be dropped from the resulting `tthints` files.

 2. The script will not duplicate Delta hints (by design), because Deltas are size- and style specific.
 They will simply be left out of the resulting `tthints` files.
-All the remaining hints of the glyph will be written.
+All the remaining hints of the glyph at hand will be written.

 3. It is expected that overlaps are removed in the source files.
 This ensures outline predictability.
 Depending on the drawing, this can mean some work for compatibilizing all outlines, which is usually less work than hinting.

-3. Hinting of sidebearings is currently not supported in the duplicator script.
+4. Hinting of sidebearings is currently not supported in the duplicator script.

+5. Hinting of components is also currently not supported.
+While this is possible in theory, many FL crashes prevent proper testing and proper implementation of this desirable feature.